Revere on the Move

 - This past summer was the second season of the community garden.
 The development of the community garden leadership group has been a success.
 Plot owners and the leadership group function almost independently from staff.

-- 5 restaurants have signed up for the healthy dining initiative and plan to follow standardized criteria from the Ma Department of Public Health in order to offer health options to the public.
+- Five restaurants have signed up for the healthy dining initiative and plan to follow standardized criteria from the Mass.
+Department of Public Health to offer healthy options to the public.

-- 4 Corner Stores have been recruited as part of a Healthy Market initiative.
+- Four Corner Stores have been recruited as part of a Healthy Market initiative.
 These corner stores will implement standardized criteria to improve access and availability of healthy foods.

 - The first bike lane was striped in Revere along Revere Street, connecting the City's main street, Broadway, to Revere Beach.
-The City's Department of Development is taking into account plans to incorporate the next bike lane into the capital improvement plans for 2014, as suggested by the Metropolitan Area Planning Department.
+The City's Department of Development is adding the next bike lane into the capital improvement plans for 2014, as suggested by the Metropolitan Area Planning Department.

 - Revere on the Move is the co-chair of the wellness committee; the lead the creation on wellness challenges in all schools, the lead the implementation of the Healthy Schools assessment, facilitated a mini grant program within the schools.

-- 2 successful city-wide fitness challenges have been held in the City with more than 200 people participating each year.
+- Two successful city-wide fitness challenges have been held in the City with more than 200 people participating each year.
 We've successfully partnered and implemented one organized neighborhood group in the City.

-- Revere on the Move is able to offer a small amount of funding to community organizations for projects and policy, system, and environmental changes focusing on healthy eating and active living.
-This year, they had 3 rounds of mini grants in the community with a total of 12 projects funded.
+- Revere on the Move is able to offer a small grant funding to community organizations for projects and policy, system, and environmental changes focusing on healthy eating and active living.
+This year, three rounds of mini grants in the community funded 12 projects.